apollographql/apollo/docs/source/fundamentals/tips.md

 ---
 title: Tips for success
+description: Your starting point for learning GraphQL and Apollo
 ---

 TK WIP TODO finish this intro.
 Depending on the size of an organization, there are usually existing practices surrounding the management of the data